Community engagement strategies

 Every national political party operates this way whether they like it or not as elections are always fought at a local level.
 Every large advocacy or non-profit organization eventually comes up against this need to create an organizational structure like this as their organization grows.
 The difficulty up until now has always been unlocking the potential of grassroots teams and making sure there is the right level of control and the right level of autonomy.
 This tension can be resolved with technology.

-Ecanvasser’s Leader product, designed for political parties, advocacy groups, and non-profits has the snowflake model built into the tech so autonomy and control can sit happily together.
+Ecanvasser’s community software, designed for political parties, advocacy groups, and non-profits has the snowflake model built into the tech so autonomy and control can sit happily together.
 For each local chapter, there is a community database, team management, outreach tools, and analytics.
 But for head office, there is a central dashboard with access to local chapters and the ability to compare and contrast what is happening and what is effective.
 Global controls exist for head office to feed down things like outreach models, surveys, and push notifications but without interfering too much with local ways of doing things.

 The snowflake model of community engagement is a powerful tool for large organizations and will continue to be a guiding principle for democratic and civic organizations into the future.